 Visit the city and admire the superb architecture.
 Buenos Aires boasts its fair share of neo-Classic and Renaissance palaces, wide sweeping avenues, passages, monumental bridges and public sculptures.

 Take a walking tour of Recoleta, the most aristocratic and upper-class area in town, and a stop by for a stroll at the Recoleta Cemetery

-Tango shoe shop at Comme Il Faut - Step inside your own Carrie Bradshaw moment in this glamorous boutique located on a historic street, evocative of Paris yet quintessentially Buenos Aires, lined with art galleries and artisans shops.
+We can’t think of a better souvenir from the city known for it’s tango than a pair of hand-crafted tango shoes from world-famous Comme Il Faut.
+Step inside your own Carrie Bradshaw moment in this glamorous boutique located on a historic street, evocative of Paris yet quintessentially Buenos Aires, lined with art galleries and artisans shops.
 Shop for some of the most exquisite heels that aren’t just heels, but unique works of art.
 Even women who don’t dance have taken notice showing off these fabulous heels on the streets of New York, Paris, and London.